Cysteamine as a New Pigment Correcting Agent

 Cysteamine has been previously shown by independent researchers to have significant depigmenting activity in in-vitro and animal studies.
 Cysteamine was never managed to be formulated into a topical product due to its fast oxidation leading to a very bad odor.
 Our new technology has enabled us to stabilize cysteamine and significantly reduce its odor in cream conditions for the first time.

-Cysteamine cream has been recently introduced as a treatment for skin hyperpigmentary disorders.
+Cysteamine cream has been recently introduced as a treatment for skin hyperpigmentary concerns.
 Well controlled-Clinical studies have consistently confirmed its efficacy in melasma.
-Pigment cell researchers have concluded in the higher depigmenting efficacy of cysteamine compared to hydroquinone.
+Pigment cell researchers have concluded in the higher efficacy of cysteamine compared to hydroquinone.

 Kasraee B. "Deodorized cysteamine* as a depigmenting agent for the treatment of melasma."
 Pigment Cell Melanoma Research.
 2017;30:e27–e137